EconForge/dolo.py/doc/source/conventions.rst

 .. note::

-   When dolo is used to compiler a model for matlab the convention is reversed: first dimension denotes the successive points.
+   When dolo is used to compile a model for matlab the convention is reversed: first dimension denotes the successive points.
 This is adapted to matlab's storage order (Fortran order).